Pacdora/pacdora-postman/README.md

 # pacdora-postman

-> ## Now available within Postman's API Network
->
-> The Pacdora API Collection is now hosted within [Pacdora's public workspace](https://www.postman.com/pacdoradev/workspace/pacdora-developers) in Postman.
-This means you no longer need to import this collection, but can instead fork from the public workspace into yours.
-Head over there to get started.

 ## Getting Started

 To get started you can either fork the collection from [Pacdora's public workspace](https://www.postman.com/pacdoradev/workspace/pacdora-developers) within Postman or import the collection JSON file from this repo.